 General Advice Disclaimer

 Information provided on this website is general in nature and does not constitute financial or legal advice.
 Every effort has been made to ensure that the information provided is accurate, but information may become outdated as legislation and new government announcements are made.
 Individuals must not rely on this information to make a financial, investment or legal decision as it does not take into account their personal circumstance.
-Before making any decision, we recommend you consult a licensed adviser or legal practitioner to take into account your particular objectives, circumstances, and individual needs.
+Before making any decision, we recommend you consult a licensed advisor or legal practitioner to take into account your particular objectives, circumstances, and individual needs.